 UPS does have peak pricing for most services throughout the holiday season.
 If you ship large packages this fee may make other options much cheaper.

 FedEx has a later shipping deadline for ground packages.
 Standard domestic ground delivery has a deadline of Monday, December 16, 2019.
 For international options, contact FedEx directly to get rates and deadlines.

-While KORONA is a point of sale solution rather than a shipping service, the software integrates with several shipping solutions and customer relationship management tools that help keep your operations streamlined and running efficiently.
+While KORONA POS is a point of sale solution rather than a shipping service, the software integrates with several shipping solutions and customer relationship management tools that help keep your operations streamlined and running efficiently.
 To learn more, reach out to use below.
-We’ll even set up a free demo so you can see exactly how it would all work for your business.
+We’ll even set up a free demo, so you can see exactly how it will all work for your business.